What age can teen get car insurance

 Why can’t teens get their own auto insurance policies?

+In a nutshell, it comes down to legalities.
 Insurance companies don’t write policies for minors on their own because they legally do not have to honor any contract they sign.
+Since they’re not a legal adult, they’re not liable the same way as an adult if they’re involved in an accident or moving violation.

-A minor cannot enter into a contract or own property.
-In most cases, the teen’s parents technically own the property until the child becomes an adult.
-In many states, a parent will have to cosign on a loan for a car or any other contracts the juvenile enters into, which means that while technically a juvenile can buy a car, the parent will be the legal owner.
+Additionally, a minor cannot enter into a contract or own property.
+In most cases, the teen’s parents own the property until the child becomes an adult.
+In many states, a parent will have to co-sign on a loan for a car or any other contracts the teen enters into.
+This means that while a teen can buy a car, the parent will be the legal owner.

-Minors cannot legally sign a contract according to most state laws.
-While a minor can sign a contract, legally, they have the right to void the contract before they reach the age of 18.
-The fact that a minor can void a contract makes car dealers and insurance companies wary of doing business with someone who has not reached the age of majority.
+While a minor can’t legally sign a contract according to most state laws, they have the right to void the contract before they reach the age of 18.
+Since a minor can void a contract, car dealers and insurance companies are apprehensive of doing business with anyone who has not reached the age of majority.

-So while technically, there isn’t a minimum age for car insurance, all of this makes it difficult for a minor to get their own insurance policy required to register a vehicle.
+Since there isn’t a minimum age for car insurance and so many challenges around insuring a minor, all of this makes it difficult for a teen to get their own insurance policy required to register a vehicle.
 So, while a teen can title a car in their own name, registering it will require the help of an adult.

 If you are a minor and want to own and insure a vehicle on your own, check with your state’s Department of Motor Vehicles and insurance regulator to see if there is a minimum age set and what extra measures you may need to take to register and insure a car until you turn 18.